AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/email-verification.md

 ---
 # Email Verification {#email-verification}

 Adobe Marketo Engage subscriptions require all non-API only users, including Marketo Engage Administrators, to verify their email address.
-Single Sign-on (SSO) users who are not assigned an Admin role, or who are assigned a role with the 'Bypass SSO' permission, will automatically have their email verified when their subscription is enabled with the Email Verification feature.

 ## Why This Feature Was Introduced {#why-this-feature-was-introduced}